adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 	  color: blue;
 	}

-The element will be red when we intended for it to be blue.
-To solve this problem we need to swap the ID for a class:
+The element will be red which is not what we wanted.
+However, exchanging the ID for a class results in the following HTML:

 	<div class="module module-override">